phayes/fdh-rs/README.md

 FDHs are usually used with an RSA signature scheme where the target length is the size of the key.
 See https://en.wikipedia.org/wiki/Full_Domain_Hash

+This crate makes extensive use of the [`digest`](/digest) crate's cryptograhic hash traits, so most useful methods are implemented as part of `digest` traits.
+These traits are re-exported for convenience.
+See [https://github.com/RustCrypto/hashes](https://github.com/RustCrypto/hashes) for a list of compatible hashes.

 Example
 -------